 Peeling nails can happen for a few reasons, but one of the main causes is dehydration.
 If you are experiencing peeling nails, Mahalli says to take a break from the polish and focus on moisturizing with cuticle oils like Jurlique Nail and Cuticle Treatment Oil.
 Peeling nails are also a sign of weak nails.
 Skipping a manicure or two — and using a nail strengthener instead — can allow them to regain their strength.

-Here is how to treat your nail plate before dipping your brush in the paint again.
+Here is how to treat your nail plate before dipping your brush in the paint again:

 Moisturize with a natural oil

 If you experience dry, brittle nails, it is probably a good idea to sit this #MondayMani out and use an oil, like vitamin E, to add moisture back to your nails, says Mahalli.
 “When using vitamin E oil for your nails, you can just apply the oil topically to each nail individually and rub it in.
 It won’t dissolve completely but just leaving it to soak in can strengthen your nails from within,” she says.
 “Vitamin E is rich in collagen, which means it can fortify your nails and its antioxidant properties can prevent them from further damage.”
 Similar to skincare, antioxidants can protect and help promote healthier-looking nails all around.
-If you don’t have vitamin E oil on hand, Morozova says to reach for jojoba oil, as it “penetrates deeply and feeds the root of the nail directly, which affects the overall condition of the nail.”
+If you do not have vitamin E oil on hand, Morozova says to reach for jojoba oil, as it “penetrates deeply and feeds the root of the nail directly, which affects the overall condition of the nail.”

 In addition to using an oil, hand sheet masks might also benefit the nail bed.
 However, its effect “will largely depend on the ingredients used and how often you use the mask,” notes Mahalli.
 “The more natural ingredients the better as this really nourishes the nail,” she adds.